 Red blood cells travel throughout your body, carrying necessary nutrients and gases to all of your tissues and organs.
 One of the gases they carry is oxygen, which your body uses to maintain healthy tissues and repair damaged ones.

-Your doctor may recommend hyperbaric oxygen therapy (HBO therapy) if you have a wound that is not healing at a normal rate.
-Diabetes or a radiation injury, for instance, can cause your wounds to heal too slowly.
-The therapy delivers higher levels of air pressure and oxygen to your tissues.
-This painless treatment may help to encourage healing.
+Your doctor may recommend hyperbaric oxygen (HBO) therapy for many different medical conditions.
+They may recommend HBO therapy if you have a wound that isn’t healing at a normal rate.
+For example, diabetes and radiation injuries can cause wounds to heal too slowly.
+HBO therapy helps deliver high levels of oxygen to your tissues, which promotes healing.

-- carbon monoxide poisoning
+- carbon monoxide inhalation

-- brain injury
+- a traumatic brain injury